Tsuzukiishi Stone

 Google Maps

 From Tono Station, it takes about 15–20 minutes by car or taxi to reach the small parking area near the trailhead.
 From there, it’s a 10–15 minute uphill walk through the forest to the stone.
-There is no direct public transport, so using a car or taxi is the best option.
+There is no direct public transportation, so taking a car or taxi is the most convenient option.

 Resources